lrmacha/TCGA/README.md

 # TCGA
-Scripts for analysing TCGA gene expression data
+Scripts for analysing TCGA gene expression data largely pulled from GDC and using TCGAbiolinks